chunk1t/notion-stock-api/README.md

     - cron: '0 7 * * *'  # Runs at 7 AM UTC
 ```

-### Adding More Assets

-Add new assets directly in your Notion database:
-1. Add a new row
-2. Set the Symbol (e.g., AAPL for Apple stock, bitcoin for Bitcoin)
-3. Select the Asset Type (Stock or Crypto)

 ## Troubleshooting

 1. **Price updates not running:**